LucasIdalino/Livraria/README.md

 Choose `/api/swagger/`.

 On the page Livraria go at 'token' and click **post - /token/** .
 Next click **try it out** and login strcture JSON and write fields username and password.

+Copy code token in 'acess' and past in on top the page click in the button 'Authorize' in field value and close.